 Many doctors admit to feeling weak if they themselves become ill.
 They feel because they are there to treat the patient, they ultimately don't have the time to become inconveniently ill themselves.
 This is a dangerous and self-destructive path and one that needs to be rectified.
 As soon as you start feeling ill, or you're due for a check-up, do not delay in seeking help.

 - You can keep a record of your own health when you're seeing a patient; you are able to keep a record of their health from as far back as their birth.
 You can see when they broke a bone, when they were on medication, what they were prescribed, and even how they were feeling at the time.

 If doctors, any doctors, preferred to treat themselves rather than see another medical professional, they run the risk of not having a medical history to fall back on for the purpose of diagnosis and chains of events.

-- There are health facilities available just for doctors Depending on where you're practising medicine, there are programs and professionals available to care for both the physical and mental health of doctors and medical care professionals.
-For example, in London, UK, there is a NHS Practitioner Health Program aimed at confidential healthcare for those who cannot actively seek it in the public eye.
+- There are health facilities available just for doctors Depending on where you're practicing medicine, there are programs and professionals available to care for both the physical and mental health of doctors and medical care professionals.
+For example, in London, UK, there is an NHS Practitioner Health Program aimed at confidential healthcare for those who cannot actively seek it in the public eye.